 "I very rarely create an original catalog entry for an item" she says.
 "It is more efficient for libraries to refer to existing systems, in this case the cataloging work done by the Library of Congress.
 They are the primary source for print items."

 But it's not always so simple.
 A children's picture book may need to be cataloged in the children's biography section.
 The Library of Congress catalogs graphic novels as non-fiction, which isn't always appropriate.
-Some LOC information is based on pre-publication data that is out-of-date by
+Some LOC information is based on pre-publication data that is out-of-date by the time Leslie sees the actual book.

 In addition to the intelligent, responsive cataloging, Leslie, and her tech services colleagues, are also responsible for the timely distribution of new materials into the library.